helm/charts/stable/sysdig/README.md

 # Sysdig

-[Sysdig Monitor](https://www.sysdig.com/) is a container native monitoring and troubleshooting platform.
+[Sysdig](https://www.sysdig.com/) is a unified platform for container and microservices monitoring, troubleshooting, security and forensics.
+Sysdig platform has been built on top of [Sysdig tool](https://sysdig.com/opensource/sysdig/) and [Sysdig Inspect](https://sysdig.com/blog/sysdig-inspect/) open-source technologies.

 ## Introduction

-This chart adds the Sysdig Monitor Agent to all nodes in your cluster via a DaemonSet.
+This chart adds the Sysdig agent for [Sysdig Monitor](https://sysdig.com/product/monitor/) and [Sysdig Secure](https://sysdig.com/product/secure/) to all nodes in your cluster via a DaemonSet.

 ## Prerequisites